-Staff is recommending the Commission approve the proposed project subject to three special conditions which are necessary to assure that the project conforms with Section 30240 of the Coastal Act regarding protection of environmentally sensitive habitat areas.
+Staff is recommending the Commission approve the proposed project subject to four special conditions which are necessary to assure that the project conforms with Section 30240 of the Coastal Act regarding protection of environmentally sensitive habitat areas.

-Special Condition No. 1 requires submittal of a Landscape Maintenance Plan consistent with the standards contained in the project's Biologic Assessment.
-Special Condition No. 2 requires the commencement of development in a specified time frame.
-And Special Condition No. 3 requires any changes to the approved final plan require approval be reported to the Executive Director, and may require approval of the Commission.
+Special Condition No. 1 requires submittal of a Revised Biological Assessment and Landscape Maintenance Plan.
+Special Condition No. 2 requires that all prior to issuance requirements be completed within a specified time frame.
+Special Condition No. 3 requires the commencement of development in a specified time frame.
+And Special Condition No. 4 requires any changes to the approved final plan require approval be obtained from the Executive Director, and may require approval of the Commission.